03: Loading and visualizing groundwater models

 13 rows × 550 columns

 In MODFLOW 6, we can use boundnames to create observations for groups of cells.
-For example, in this model, each head value specified in the Constant Head Package has a boundname
+For example, in this model, each head value specified in the Constant Head (CHD) Package has a boundname

 of east, west, north or south, to indicate the side of the model perimeter it’s on.